plgd-dev/doc/content/en/features/jetstream.md

 - `ownerID` is the owner of the device.
 It is calculated as `uuid.NewV5(uuid.NamespaceURL, value of JWT ownerClaim)`.
 - `deviceID` is the UUID of the device.
-- `resourceID` is the unique identifier of resource over the whole cloud.
+- `resourceID` is the unique identifier of resource over the whole hub.
 It is calculated as `uuid.NewV5(uuid.NamespaceURL, deviceID+href)`, where the `href` is a resource path. (eg "/oic/d").

 ### Device events

-Each event is compressed by [snappy](https://github.com/google/snappy) and encoded in protobuf [devices event envelope](https://github.com/plgd-dev/cloud/blob/v2/resource-aggregate/cqrs/eventbus/pb/eventbus.proto).
+Each event is compressed by [snappy](https://github.com/google/snappy) and encoded in protobuf [devices event envelope](https://github.com/plgd-dev/hub/blob/main/resource-aggregate/cqrs/eventbus/pb/eventbus.proto).
 The event envelope consist of `Event.data` containing the event and `Event.event_type` describing the type of the event.

 #### Resource links